-ECO-FRIENDLY PURCHASING MEDAL CRITERIA Bronze Silver Gold The city has an eco-friendly purchasing policy that requires annual reporting. \otimes \odot \otimes The city has an eco-friendly purchasing policy that meets independent standards for at least one of the following high-priority categories: furnishings, foodware, cleaning products. \otimes \otimes \odot The city's eco-friendly purchasing policy applies to all requests for proposals (RFPs) and contracts. \otimes \otimes \oslash
+ECO-FRIENDLY PURCHASING MEDAL CRITERIA Bronze Silver Gold The city has an eco-friendly purchasing policy that requires annual reporting. \bigcirc \otimes \odot The city has an eco-friendly purchasing policy that meets independent standards for at least one of the following high-priority categories: furnishings, foodware, cleaning products. \otimes \otimes \bigcirc The city's eco-friendly purchasing policy applies to all requests for proposals (RFPs) and contracts. \otimes \otimes \oslash